 Located on a steeply sloped site in the hilly, secluded Forest Hill neighborhood, the four-story Cowell House features unpainted horizontal redwood siding, floor-to-ceiling steel-sash windows with horizontal muntin pattern, projecting eaves over garage and roof deck and rounded Streamline Moderne design elements.
 Due to the site's steep downward slope, the building's stories were inverted, with a street-level garage story topping the three lower stories.
-The primary pedestrian entrance is accessed via a switchback pathway that hugs the hillside.
-The building is framed with Douglas fir and clad in $1'' \times 10''$ redwood shiplap siding with a "re-sawn surface."
-Window trim found throughout the building is composed of $1.5'' \times 2''$ profiled redwood heartwood.
+The primary pedestrian entrance is accessed from the sidewalk via a curved stair with metal railing.
+A brick retaining wall hugs the hillside.
+The building is framed with Douglas fir and clad in 1" x 10" redwood shiplap siding with a

+"re-sawn surface."1 Window trim found throughout the building is composed of 1.5" x 2" profiled redwood heartwood.
 The building terminates with a slightly projecting parapet clad in a flat board panel and capped with metal coping.